bact/spdx-3-model/model/Core/Properties/modality.md

 Indicates the modality of the interaction or content.

-Use "other" if the modality is not listed in the ModalityType and optionally provide the modality in the "comment" property.
+Use "other" if the modality is not listed in the Modality vocabulary and optionally provide the modality in the "comment" property.

 ## Metadata

 - name: modality
 - Nature: ObjectProperty
-- Range: ModalityType
+- Range: Modality